 Injectable Antibiotics for Cats: Pros and Cons

-If you cat is sick, you may be told that you should give her an injectable antibiotic.
+If your cat is sick, you may be told that you should give her an injectable antibiotic.
 But is it safe?
 Here’s what you need to know.

 If your cat is in need of antibiotics to combat an illness, your veterinarian might suggest an injectable antibiotic, such as Convenia.
-But before you agree to this treatment option, consider the pros and cons, outlined below.
+But before you agree to this treatment option, consider the pros and cons, some of which are outlined below.
 It turns out that, while antibiotic injections might certainly be beneficial, there are several reasons why some experts advocate against using them.

 The Pros of Antibiotic Injections for Cats

 Generally, an antibiotic injection can be fast acting, which means it might help your pet feel better soon after she receives the shot.
 And one shot might be able to do the work of many days’ worth of antibiotics that would be given by mouth.
 So, you can see how this might be a convenient solution if your kitty is diagnosed with a condition that this type of medication is designed to treat.

 One of the main reasons why antibiotic injections are so popular is because cats could be difficult to medicate when you have to give them oral antibiotics every day.
 Some cats might become agitated or downright aggressive when they’re being medicated, while others might feel frightened and hide as soon as they realize that it’s time to take their medicine.

 To avoid stressing out your pet, and to reduce the risk of missing doses because you forgot to medicate your cat or your schedule got in the way, an injectable antibiotic can be given once at your vet’s office instead.
 A single injection of an antibiotic like Convenia is capable of working in your cat’s body for up to 14 days.